securityfirst/tent-content/contents_en/communications/radios-and-satellite-phones/beginner/satellite-phones.md

 [Title]: # (Satellite phones)
 [Order]: # (10)

-# Satellite phones

-Satellite phones, which provide high-quality, direct-dial voice, fax, and e-mail, are often used to supplement a radio network, especially in moderate- to high-risk areas.
-Today's satellite terminals are rugged, portable, and may be cheaper to operate than cellular phones in some areas.
+*	High-quality, direct-dial voice, fax, and email.
+*	Often supplement radio networks, especially in moderate- to high-risk areas.
+*	Rugged, portable, and may be cheaper to operate than cellular phones in some areas.

+Note:

 Modern satellite phone networks encrypt voice traffic to prevent eavesdropping and so are usually thought of as safer than radios.
-However, anyone with cheap computer equipment and radio could eavesdrop on calls by breaking this encryption quite easily.
+However, anyone with cheap computer equipment and radio could easily break this encryption eavesdrop on calls.